 Ancient DNA comes from early human fossils and ancient remains around the world.
 It is recovered from human graves, cemeteries and skeletal remains from the past, often dating from hundreds to thousands of years ago and prehistoric.
 It is sometimes distinguished from archaic DNA on the one hand (such as Neanderthal and Denisovan) and modern DNA from living humans and contemporary populations, on the other.
 Archeologists work with geneticists to publish aDNA findings in scientific journals.
 The first ancient genomes were published in 2010.

 Download your results from 23andme or the company you tested with.
 Then upload them to your DNA Consultants account.
-Go here for more detailed instructions.
+Email us if you have any problems.

 Advanced molecular biology laboratories like David Reich’s at Harvard University or Svante Pääbo’s at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, painstakingly extract and sequence genomic data from preserved specimens.
-Recent modifications of the process have eliminated contamination, increased the success of efforts and lowered the cost by a factor of 10,000.
-This great leap forward is called the “ancient DNA revolution.”
+Recent modifications of the process have eliminated contamination, increased the success of efforts and lowered the cost quite a bit.
+This great leap forward is sometimes referred to as the “ancient DNA revolution.”

 In 2010, a team led by Eske Willerslev sequenced the first-ever ancient genome from a 4,000-year-old Greenland man’s hair.
 DNA of Mal’ta Boy, who proved to be a 28,000-year-old link between Europe and America, was sequenced from an arm bone in a Russian museum.
 Important aDNA has come from brains, teeth and a fossilized pinky toe bone (50,000-year-old Neanderthal woman).
 In 2015, Ron Pinhasi, a Canadian anthropologist now at the University of Vienna in Austria, showed that the optimal place to look for DNA in ancient bones was the inner ear part of the skull.
-This discovery made DNA sampling and analysis a thousand times more cost-effective.
+This discovery made DNA sampling and analysis a thousand times more cost-effective and opened up the field to successes in Africa, India and Southeast Asia.

 Although it is still possible to recover mitochondrial, Y chromosome and X chromosome readings from aDNA as in the early days, the overweening goal now is the prize of the whole genome—the full set of genetic code each of us inherits from our parents.
+Often, though, the genomic sequences are broken or missing, so we almost never recover the whole genome.
 Just as the first companies promised customers their “haplotype” (history of their mother’s direct female lineage or father’s direct male lineage), since 2006 the emphasis both in science and its applications, including genetic counseling and consumer testing, has been on autosomal DNA.

 Commercial companies typically sequence only a small part of one’s DNA.
 The final file contains 80,000 or more nucleotide positions (nps) mapped across all your chromosomes.
 It can be downloaded from the website of the company which provided the service.
 The results for each nucleotide are labeled A, G, C or T, the names of chemicals found in sequences and strands that intertwine through your genome.
 This personal database reflects your entire ancestry.
 It can be compared with another person’s or with a specimen of ancient DNA to gauge relatedness.
 At DNA Consultants, you can upload your raw genomic data for free.
 Then purchase individual comparisons with ancient peoples on a pay-as-you-go basis.